edakalarica/classification_01/README.md

 # classification_01
-The data is taken from https://github.com/manishchet/Acqwire-predict-whether-a-startup-will-suceed-or-not .
-It is no more valid but you can download it.
-We had no further variable description for the data.
-The exploratory part is shortened for time efficiency concerns.
-Traditional logistic regression modelling is used since it is the fundamental model for classification modeling.
-This work is aimed to examine the steps of a logistic regression modeling better and compare the 5-fold cross validation and train-validation and test split.
-Every section is detailed with explanations for ease of the reader.
-Results are shown in the brief report.
+The dataset used in this project was sourced from this repository: https://github.com/manishchet/Acqwire-predict-whether-a-startup-will-suceed-or-not.
+Although the original link is no longer active, the dataset can still be downloaded.
+Unfortunately, no detailed variable descriptions were provided for the data.
+Therefore, the exploratory data analysis (EDA) section has been kept concise to maintain time efficiency.
+A traditional logistic regression model was applied, as it serves as the fundamental method for binary classification tasks.
+The main objective of this project is to thoroughly demonstrate the steps of logistic regression modelling and to compare evaluation approaches: 5-fold cross-validation, train-validation-test split and model comparison.
+Each section of the analysis is accompanied by detailed explanations to ensure clarity and ease of understanding for the reader.
+Key results and findings are summarized in a brief report.
+The current project is further extended in another repository titled "Supervised ML: Problem Classification".
+In that study, the final model developed here will be utilized as a baseline to evaluate and compare the performance of various supervised machine learning algorithms.